lasantosr/intelli-shell/README.md

 ## Features

 - Standalone binaries
-- Search UI to autocomplete currently typed command
+- Autocomplete currently typed command
   - Full Text Search in both command and description
+- Find & replace labels of currently typed command
-- Inline and full-screen interfaces
+- Non-intrusive (inline) and full-screen interfaces
 - Fetch command to parse and store [tldr](https://github.com/tldr-pages/tldr) pages (Thanks to them!)
 - Portability.
 You can use bookmarked commands in any supported shell, as well as exporting and importing elsewhere.